Zaista/cypress-mongodb/README.md

 configure (see below)<br>
 profit

+# Supported and tested MongoDB versions

+4.0, 4.2, 4.4, 5.0

 # Usage

 ```
-cy.createCollection('new_collection', 'new_database'); // creates both collection and database
+cy.createCollection('new_collection', { database: 'new_database' }); // creates both collection and database

 const oneDocument = {document: 1};
 cy.insertOne(oneDocument, { collection: 'some_collection', database: 'some_database' }).then(res => {